-- Finally add the sour cream.
+- Finally, add the sour cream.6 tablespoons sour cream

 - Divide the batter over the cupcake tins.

-- Bake in the oven for 20 minutes, let stand for 5 minutes, and then remove them from the baking tin.
+- Bake in the oven for 20 minutes, let stand for 5 minutes and then remove them from the baking tin.

-- Allow to cool further to room temperature.
+- Allow cooling further to room temperature.

 - Add the whipped cream to the mascarpone mixture and mix with a spatula until done.